Try Praising.ai free

 Google's Core Review Guidelines

-Google's review system operates on three fundamental principles: relevance, helpfulness, and honesty.
-Reviews must reflect genuine experiences with the business and provide useful data to other customers.
+Google's review system runs on three core values: relevance, helpfulness, and honesty.
+Reviews must come from real experiences.
+They should give useful data to other customers.

 The Authenticity Standard